vijay-aacintya/ds_projects/Employee_Retention_Analysis/readme.txt

 XYZ company has provided the dataset with various features - ['satisfaction_level', 'last_evaluation', 'number_project', 'average_montly_hours', 'time_spend_company', 'Work_accident', 'left', 'promotion_last_5years', 'Department', 'salary']

-**Employee Retention Analysis was performed using Regression Analysis.**
+**Employee Retention Analysis was performed using Regression Analysis.
-Pycaret Libraries was used to select the Model and peform the prediction
-<b>EDA was not performed for the dataset, to check out how to do it, see my Food Hub Project</b>
+Pycaret Libraries was used to select the Model and peform the prediction EDA was not performed for the dataset, to check out how to do it, see my Food Hub Project